 An EU high-risk third-country list was previously released on February 13, 2019, but it attracted widespread objections, especially from the United States and Saudi Arabia, and the EU Council dismissed the list by March 7, 2019.
 Saudi Arabia expressed regret for the EU's decision to put it on the list; however, the United States went one step further in its reaction.
-The US Treasury Department shared "serious concerns" regarding the document, rejecting the addition of Guam, Puerto Rico, Virgin Islands, and American Samoa, and indicating that it did not expect US financial companies to include the Commission's list in their AML/CFT policy and practices.
+The US Treasury Department shared "serious concerns" regarding the document, rejecting the addition of Guam, Puerto Rico, Virgin Islands, and American Samoa and indicating that it did not expect US financial companies to include the Commission's list in their AML/CFT policy and practices.

-The Delegated Regulation modifies the list of high-risk third countries with a written high-level political promise to fix strategic AML/CTF weaknesses and created a plan of action with the Financial Action Task Force (FATF).
+The Delegated Regulation modifies the list of high-risk third countries with a written high-level political promise to fix strategic AML/CTF weaknesses and creates a plan of action with the Financial Action Task Force (FATF).

 EU policy for the identification of high-risk third countries and the revised path in strengthening its AML-CFT system

 The EC has unveiled a new clear policy for identifying high-risk third countries that pose a danger to the EU's financial system in the light of the updates to the high-risk third country list.
 The improved policy is expected to strengthen the EU's interaction with third countries and the FATF.
 In addition to requiring collaboration with experts from the Member States, the policy is supposed to ensure close cooperation with the FATF and its listing system.
 The new policy was adopted as part of a "wide-ranging and detailed" Action Plan for a Comprehensive EU Policy on Money Laundering and Terrorist Financing.